7Factor/terraform-ecs-http-task/README.md

-# ECS Task via Terraform
+# ECS Web API Task via Terraform

 This module will allow you to deploy an ECS Task and an ECS Service.
 This is intended to be run as part of your app deployment pipeline.
 It works well with [Concourse.](https://concourse-ci.org) It is assumed you already have a solution for deploying an